 Provide any final concluding remarks relating to the exercise.

-APPENDIX I

-EXERCISE DEBRIEF MEETING
+APPENDIX H - EXERCISE DEBRIEF MEETING

 Debrief Meetings are held within 3 months, preferably 1 month after an exercise in the AFI Region, and chaired by the Exercise Leader (as determined by the AFI VOLCEX/SG).